felixleopoldo/benchpress/docs/source/roc_example.rst

 Examples of data models
 ########################

 ..
-This example plots ROC curves (see :ref:`rocdef`) for some of the available structure learning algorithms.
+This example plots ROC curves (see :ref:`benchmarksdef`) for some of the available structure learning algorithms.

 ..
 The plot is stored in ``results/ROC.eps``.
 ..
-The data for the plot is stored in ``results/output/roc/ROC_data.csv``.
+The data for the plot is stored in ``results/output/benchmarks/ROC_data.csv``.

 Example JSON file are found under *config/*.